Management

 tcb fn code download <functionName> [destPath]

-You can trigger your cloud functions locally via Cloudbase CLI:
+You can locally trigger your cloud functions directly via Cloudbase CLI:

 tcb fn invoke app

-# Trigger All Functions in the Configuration File
+# Triggering All Functions in the Configuration File

 tcb fn invoke

-command mentioned earlier only displays basic function information.
-If you wish to view detailed function information, you can use the following command:
+As mentioned earlier, the fn list command can only display basic information about functions.
+If you wish to view detailed information about functions, you can use the following command:

 tcb fn detail app